 Rest and recover.
 When you work your muscles, you create small tears in the muscle fibers which allow the muscle to grow as your body repairs them.
 Give muscles a break.
 Resting is crucial to your body’s recovery.
 Don’t do an intense abdominal routine 3 days in a row, because then your body won’t be able to recover.
 Try focusing on a different muscle group during each workout.
 It also means focusing on resting and recovering outside the gym as well.
 This means getting enough sleep (ideally 7-8 hours a night), drinking enough water and making time for your mental health as well.

 At the end of the day, getting into shape is a lifestyle change so make sure you are incorporating exercise realistically into your lifestyle.
 Additionally, if you encounter sharp pain or swelling that does not recede within 3 days, consider seeing a physical therapist to assess the situation.
-If you don’t know where to start or are recovering from an injury, you can make an appointment with us to create a customized exercise plan.
+If you don’t know where to start or are recovering from an injury, you can book an appointment with us to create a customized exercise plan.